rumca-js/RSS-Link-Database-2022/2022/09/2022-09-26/https.www.theverge.comrssindex.xml_entries.md

-# Source The Verge, Source URL:https://www.theverge.com/rss/index.xml, Source language: en-US
+# Source:The Verge, URL:https://www.theverge.com/rss/index.xml, language:en-US

 ## NASA just crashed a spacecraft into an asteroid to see what would happen
  - [https://www.theverge.com/2022/9/26/23372818/nasa-dart-crash-asteroid-redirect](https://www.theverge.com/2022/9/26/23372818/nasa-dart-crash-asteroid-redirect)